rudybacker/module1refractoring/README.md

 # Code Refactor Starter Code
-REFRACTORING
+REFACTORING

-This is my refractoring of a website.
+This is my refactoring of a website.
 The mock-up and codesnap are from the first module of the class.

 Tasks: